Work in prison

 Thus, this structure organizes work activities (e.g. restoration, maintenance of premises).

 So the person who is incarcerated works in the prison.
-Nevertheless, the contract of employment in the prison is concluded with the delegated company.
+Nevertheless, the prison contract is concluded with the delegated company.

 Concession

-The incarcerated person can work for a private company or an association that settles production workshops within the prisons.
+The inmate may work for a private company or an association that settles production workshops within the prisons.

-The positions offered can be of different types: metallurgy, carpentry, digital, environmental, etc.
+The positions offered can be of different kinds: metallurgy, carpentry, digital, environmental, etc.

-The person who is incarcerated works in the penitentiary.
+The inmate works in the penitentiary.
 However, the prison employment contract is concluded with the structure dealer.

 FYI

-Companies adapted to women and men with disabilities also offer jobs in prisons.
+Companies adapted to women and men with disabilities also offer work in prison.

 They may also work in an institution or in a work support service.